 Beaune's wine trade is geographically concentrated in a way that makes it unusually navigable.
 The town's négociant houses, caves, and domaine tasting rooms cluster within the ramparts, and a serious day of tasting can cover meaningfully different expressions of Côte de Beaune without leaving the pedestrian centre.
 Domaine Nicolas Rossignol and Domaine Clos de la Chapelle represent the domaine-ownership model within that same geography.
 Champy, as a négociant, provides a different angle on the same appellations.

-For those working across French wine regions in a single trip, the peer set extends further than Burgundy alone.
+For those working across French wine regions in a single trip, the comparable set extends further than Burgundy alone.
 Chartreuse in Voiron, Château Boyd-Cantenac in Cantenac, and Aberlour in Aberlour all represent different nodes in the broader map of European prestige production.
 Accendo Cellars in St. Helena anchors the Napa side of the comparison for those tracking how old-world sourcing logic translates across hemispheres.
 Each of those addresses makes its own case for provenance; Champy makes Burgundy's version of that case, from a Beaune address that has been making it since 1720.

 Cuisine and Awards Snapshot